-The Horticulture Certificate Program, a collaboration between Berkshire Botanical Garden and Berkshire Community College, is a non-credit, adult enrichment program designed for the professional, aspiring professional or serious home gardener.
+The Horticulture Certificate Program is a non-credit, adult enrichment program designed for the professional, aspiring professional or serious home gardener.
 Students can choose to either take classes towards receiving a certificate, or audit individual classes of interest.
 Staffed by seasoned and practicing horticulturists and landscape designers, these in-depth classes provide a strong foundation for all horticultural pursuits—whether one is exploring or advancing career goals or simply acquiring or expanding their knowledge, skills and enjoyment of gardening.
 Classes include lectures, hands-on workshops and field trips.

 Here is what some of our past students have to say about the program:

 “The BBG has given me the classroom and volunteering opportunities to rigorously pursue gardening in a professional and structured way.
 The Horticulture Certificate Program provides the fertilizer for my brain, and the Garden is an excellent lab!
 The two go hand in hand.”

 “I knew it was time to lead the life I loved—to commit to deepening my understanding and love for plants.”

 Scott Harrington, Owner, Scott Harrington Landscape Services

 “The BBG Horticulture Certificate Program brought me a long way in my career as a horticulturist and garden designer.
 I’ve been through all three levels and would happily go again.
 The education department at the Garden is always growing, offering learning opportunities for anyone passionate about the earth.”

 Jenna O’Brien, Owner, Viridissima Horticulture and Design